MarcoFernandez14/Election_Analysis/README.md

 ## Election-Audit Summary
 This scrip can definitely be used used - with minor adaptations - for any other election.
 As the code works with variables that are added from the raw data (using tools such as list and dictionaries), ***it can be used to audit any other precint election***.
-This code ***can also be adapted to differemt election rules*** such as: a) candidates that have more than a cetain percentage of votes advance to a second voting round, or, b) a candidate has to win in all the counties to be elected, or, c) any other rules variation.
+This code ***can also be adapted to differemt election rules*** such as: a) candidates that have more than a cetain percentage of votes advance to a second voting round, or, b) a candidate has to win in all the counties to be elected, or, c) other rules variations.
 The code will requiere, of course, minor changes adapt to the raw data *file name, location/path and format*.
 However, the code can work with more or less lines or with different candidates or counties names.